 - Recipient's account is over-quota, or temporarily unavailable.

-- Mailchimp isn't whitelisted on the email server, so emails are blocked.
+- Mailchimp isn't allowlisted (other providers may refer to as "whitelisted") on the email server, so emails are blocked.

 - Email firewalls blocked your emails.